 Ecclesiastes 10: 20 - "Do not curse the king, even in your thought; do not curse the rich, even in your bedroom; for a bird of the air may carry your voice, and a bird in flight may tell the matter."
 This is how Satan operates in the spread of slander and lies concerning Christians, and even God Himself.
-He may in this unholy way try to deceive Christians and unbelievers alike and even pit Christians against each other.
-For instance, when it says a bird may carry your voice, it is the same thing when you speak things about other people that are either not true about them, or you know that it would not be profitable for that person to hear about them.
-Well, you are doing Satan's work and you may not even realize it.
-Satan would have people to sniff the air, to see which way the theological wind is blowing, and thus truth is twisted to include lies, to the damnation or misdirection of many souls.
+He may in this unholy way try to deceive Christians and unbelievers alike, and even pit Christians against each other.
+For instance, when it says a bird may carry your voice, it is the same thing when you speak things about other people, that are either not true about them, or you know that it would not be profitable for that person to hear about them.
+You actually are doing Satan's work, and you may not even realize it.